 Students who have earned less than 30 credits may enroll in a maximum of 17 credits per semester.
 Students who have earned 30 or more credits may enroll in a maximum of 18 credits per semester.
 Earned credits include transfer and AP/IB credits.

 Summer term I limits students to a maximum of 4 credits, while summer term II and III limit students to 7 credits per term.
-Students who wish to exceed these limitations must submit a credit overload form, which they can receive from their advising center.
+Students who wish to exceed these limitations must submit a Credit Overload Petition form.

 Mid-semester courses are offered to students during the middle of each academic semester.
 These credit-bearing courses are five weeks long.
 The UNLV Academic Success Center has a webpage that provides more information about mid-semester courses.